dovic95/SUTForge/README.md

 }
 ```

 With `SUTForge`, writing unit tests becomes a breeze.
-Embrace the classical approach to unit testing and elevate your TDD experience with `SUTForge`.
+Embrace the Chicago approach of unit testing and elevate your TDD experience with `SUTForge`.
 Happy testing!

 ## References